 One of Steven’s psychological breakthroughs was accidental.
-A few years ago a man rang him to say he’d found his mobile phone.
+A few years ago a man rang him to say he’d found Stephen's mobile phone.
 He gave a Vietnamese name and a Clayton address.
 Steven had spent 40 years avoiding Asians and did some deep breathing as he drove to Clayton.
 He knocked on the door and the man gave him his phone.

 “I shook his hand,” Steven said.
 “In fact I clasped his hand.
 He didn’t know what was going on.
 But for me it was a bridge.
 He was just a person.
 He was normal.”